wiklundm/arcticsleddogclub/README.md

 * The content and headlines are appealing and fills a purpose.
 * There is a lot of sleddogs in the area but no training facilities or clubs.

+# User Stories

+The goal of this website is to gather people with interest in sleddogs and nature.
+To educate people in how to stay safe and behave while driving dogs in the mountains in an arctic climate.
+To train for and compete in sleddog competitions.

+## First Time visitor Goals

+a.
+As a First Time Visitor, I want to understand the purpose and concept of the website and learn more about the club.
+b.
+As a First Time Visitor, I want to easily navigate throughout the website.
+c.
+As a First Time Visitor, I want to find information about the courses.
+d.
+As a First Time Visitor, I want to find contact information to the club.
+e.
+As a First Time Visitor, I want to be able to join the club to meet people with simular interests.

+## Returning Visitor goals

+a.
+As a Returning Visitor, I want to be able to send messages to the club and apply for the courses.
+b.
+As a Returning Visitor, I want to know the club's policy and regulations needed to know when joining the club.
+c.
+As a Returning Visitor, I want to have access to social media links for news, updates, reviews and other information.

 # DESIGN PROCESS

 1.**Strategy plane**